 MJ has won a lot of awards but she will not tell you about that.
 Her humility is only matched by her infectious personality and a work ethic second to none.

-She is currently writing a new feature, working on some really cool TV projects, and trying to smash the patriarchy.
+She is currently writing a new feature, working on some really cool TV projects, including upcoming episodes of Apple TV’s Ted Lasso, and trying to smash the patriarchy.
 Moxie is very proud to be working with such a talented filmmaker.